 Air Europa

-Air Europa is a Spanish network airline based in Madrid with a strong presence on routes between Europe and Latin America.
-It allows pet transport on most of its regular flights, with conditions varying by aircraft type and destination.
-Reservations for animals must be confirmed in advance, as the number of animals on board is limited.
+Air Europa is a Spanish network airline based in Madrid with strong coverage on routes between Europe and Latin America.
+It allows pets on most scheduled flights, with conditions that can vary by aircraft type and destination.
+A pet reservation must be confirmed in advance because the number of animals allowed on board is limited.

-Dogs and cats can travel in the cabin if their total weight, including the carrier, does not exceed the limit set by the carrier (usually approximately 8 kg).
-The carrier must be lockable, sufficiently sturdy or soft-sided according to carrier requirements, and must fit under the seat in front of the passenger.
+Dogs and cats can travel in the cabin if their total weight including the carrier does not exceed the airline’s limit (usually around 8 kg).
+The carrier must close securely, be sufficiently sturdy or soft‑sided as required by the airline, and fit under the seat in front of you.
 The animal must remain in the carrier throughout the flight.

-We personally tried their services on our flight from Madrid to the capital of Paraguay, Asunción, when Ibo also traveled with us, and also on our return from Viru Viru Airport in Santa Cruz de la Sierra, Bolivia.
+We’ve used them on our flight from Madrid to Paraguay’s capital, Asunción, when Ibo traveled with us, and again on our return from Viru Viru Airport in Santa Cruz de la Sierra, Bolivia.

 Yes.
-Larger dogs that do not meet the cabin conditions can travel in the climate-controlled hold in a carrier meeting the carrier’s technical requirements and international standards.
+Larger dogs that don’t meet cabin criteria can travel in the climate‑controlled hold in a crate that meets the airline’s technical requirements and international standards.

 Delta Air Lines

-Delta Air Lines is one of the largest American airlines with an extensive network of domestic and international routes.
-It applies fairly clearly defined rules for pet transport, with availability depending on aircraft type and specific route.
+Delta Air Lines is one of the largest U.S. carriers with an extensive domestic and international network.
+Its pet travel rules are clearly defined, though availability can depend on aircraft type and route.

-Small dogs can travel in the cabin on selected domestic and international flights if they fit into a closed carrier placed under the seat in front of the passenger.
-The carrier is considered carry-on baggage and must meet the carrier’s size requirements.
-The number of animals per flight is limited, and reservations are required in advance.
+Small dogs can travel in the cabin on selected domestic and international flights if they fit in a closed carrier that slides under the seat in front of you.
+The carrier counts as a carry‑on and must meet the airline’s size limits.
+The number of animals per flight is restricted, and advance booking is required.

-Delta allows larger dogs to be transported in the hold on selected flights, with conditions varying by destination and current operational rules.
-The carrier must meet international standards, and transport is subject to availability and carrier approval.
+Delta allows larger dogs in the hold on selected flights, with conditions that may vary by destination and current operational rules.
+The crate must meet international standards and carriage is subject to availability and airline approval.

 EVA Air

-EVA Air is a Taiwanese airline with a strong network of long-haul routes between Europe, Asia, and North America.
-It is among the renowned Asian carriers and is known for its high standard of service.
-It allows pet transport on selected flights, with conditions varying by aircraft type and destination.
+EVA Air is a Taiwanese airline with a strong long‑haul network linking Europe, Asia and North America.
+It’s a reputable Asian carrier known for high service standards.
+Pets are accepted on selected flights, with conditions varying by aircraft type and destination.

-EVA Air generally does not allow regular dog transport in the cabin on international flights (with the exception of assistance dogs).
-Small pets may only be permitted in the cabin on selected domestic or specific routes according to the carrier’s current rules.
+EVA Air generally does not permit pets in the cabin on international flights (service dogs excepted).
+Small pets may be allowed in the cabin only on selected domestic or specific routes under current airline rules.

 Yes.
-Dogs that do not meet the cabin conditions or on routes where cabin transport is not permitted can travel in the climate-controlled hold in a carrier meeting international technical standards.
-Reservations and transport approval are mandatory in advance.
+Dogs that don’t qualify for the cabin, or on routes where cabin carriage isn’t permitted, can travel in the climate‑controlled hold in a crate that meets international technical standards.
+Advance reservation and airline approval are required.

 Finnair

-Finnish carrier Finnair allows dog transport in both the cabin and the hold, depending on the aircraft type.
+Finland’s Finnair allows dogs in the cabin and in the hold depending on aircraft type.

-Small dogs up to the carrier’s weight limit, carrier under the seat.
+Small dogs up to the airline’s weight limit, with the carrier under the seat.

 Yes, if the aircraft’s technical conditions allow it.